Datonte/Grateful/README.md

 - Share to Twitter with $GRATEFUL ticker
 - Contract address with copy button
 - Links to Twitter and Dexscreener

+### Fee Tracking
+- Users can optionally provide their Solana wallet address when posting
+- Automatic monitoring of treasury wallet transactions every 5 minutes
+- Real-time display of total SOL distributed as community rewards
+- Transactions are automatically matched to registered users
+- All distributions are tracked with transaction hashes for transparency

 ## Customization